-The culture of incense went on through the ages to sustain many types of artistic production.
+The culture of incense and fragrance from China went on through the ages to sustain many types of artistic production.
 Archaeological evidence suggests its earliest vehicles were universal ‘hill censers’ or boshan xianglu; the word lu meaning ‘censer, brazier, stove or furnace’.
 They appeared in divination and liturgical practices intimately linked with the cult of the ancestors and the afterlife.
 Cast in bronze to resemble miniature mountain forms, they were fretted with holes to enable incense smoke to swirl around the peak like clouds of mist.
 Speculation about the meaning of the mountain continues unabated today.
 There are those who say it was a shamanistic notion separating heaven and earth.

 The Buddhist religion brought many innovations that were gradually introduced into Chinese secular life.
 The incense time-keeping device was probably the most remarkable; it was first employed in monasteries as the graduated candle monks used at their vigils to tell the time of night.
 As the 6th-century poet Yu Jianwu (487-551) tells us: ‘By burning incense, we know the hour of the night.
 With the graduated candle we confirm the tally of the watches’.